NY-Kim/pour-decisions/README.md

-# cis530_wine_project
+# Pour Decisions
-The objective of this project is to predict wine rating based on the review
+The objective of this project is to predict wine rating based on its review.
+The final report for the project can be viewed in _report.pdf_.

 ## Data
 Data folder contains train, val, and test data that are preprocessed.